docker-rpm-builder/docker-rpm-builder/README.md

 ## News

 **IMPORTANT:** Docker has changed the distribution repos (both APT and YUM) for its packages.
 See the updated instructions and repos at docs.docker.com.
-The new free packages is called **docker-ce**.
+The new free package is called **docker-ce**.

 **IMPORTANT:** The APT and YUM repos have changed!
 Check the new URLs down there!